 Since our inception in 2006, we have devoted most of our cash resources to manufacturing, research and development and selling, general and administrative activities related to the development and commercialization of EXPAREL.
 In addition, we acquired ZILRETTA as part of the Flexion Acquisition in November 2021 and iovera° as part of the MyoScience Acquisition in April 2019.
 We are primarily dependent on the commercial success of EXPAREL and ZILRETTA.
 We have financed our operations primarily with the proceeds from the sale of convertible senior notes and other debt, common stock, product sales and collaborative licensing and milestone revenue.
-As of March 31, 2022, we had an accumulated deficit of \$157.8 million, cash and cash equivalents and short-term available-for-sale investments of \$452.2 million and working capital of \$361.9 million.
+As of June 30, 2022, we had an accumulated deficit of \$138.0 million, cash and cash equivalents and short-term available-for-sale investments of \$316.4 million and working capital of \$393.0 million.

-The COVID-19 pandemic could continue to result in a reduction of certain commercial and clinical expenditures which could offset a portion of the potential revenue declines caused by the COVID-19 pandemic.
-We currently expect that our cash, short-term and long-term investments on hand will be adequate to cover any potential short-term liquidity needs, and that we would be able to access other sources of financing should the need arise.
+We expect that our cash and available-for-sale investments on hand will be adequate to cover our short-term liquidity needs, and that we would be able to access other sources of financing should the need arise.